Nangal Abhaypura

 Nangal is a village located in the Sikar district of the Indian state Rajasthan.
-It is 11 km away from Palsana, 10 km from Khandela, 3 km from Bamanwas and 3.5 km away from Dudhwalo ka Bass.
+It is 11 km away from Palsana, 10 km from Khandela, 3 km from Bamanwas and 3.5 km away from Dudhwalo ka Bass.16% of Sical's population is under the age of 6.

 Demographics

 Nangal village has a population of about 3,000 people.
 However, because it covers a big area, population of the village was 2,287 according to census in 2001.
 The population density of the village was 29 according to the same census.
 Males constitute 52% of the population.
 Nangal has an average literacy rate of 92.98% as per the 2011 census, higher than the state average of 67.05%: male literacy is 86.66%, and female literacy is 58.76%.
 In Sikar, 16% of the population is under 6 years of age.

 The main caste groups are Balai, Kharra, Mawaliya, Kumawats, Jats, Gujjars/Meenas, and functionary caste as Khati, Lohar, Sunar and Nai are also found in Nangal and nearest villages like Abhaypura.